-1 Students enrolled >50% in Public School Districts includeInState = 'Y' • Default to All Students counted at their Attending School, includeInDistrict='A' Attending District and State Level includeInSchool = 'Y' EXCEPTIONS: Student enrollments at the following schools within a public includeInState = 'N' district are excluded completely: includeInDistrict='N' includeInSchool = 'N' School numbers 61 & 88 (JDC's - students will have another enrollment record at their resident districts where they will be counted.
+Students enrolled >50% in Public School Districts includeInState = 'Y' • Default to All Students counted at their Attending School, includeInDistrict='A' Attending District and State Level includeInSchool = 'Y' EXCEPTIONS: Student enrollments at the following schools within a public includeInState = 'N' district are excluded completely: includeInDistrict='N' School numbers 61 & 88 (JDC's - students will have another enrollment record at their resident districts where they will be counted.
 If the student does not have a subsequent enrollment, the student will count at the state only).
 Exception - Parkston Our Home is coded with a school number of 88 but is NOT a JDC.
-School number 99 (alternative instruction students)
+School number 99 (alternative instruction students) includeInSchool = 'N'

-Exclude Foreign Exchange Students, Citizenship Status =2 includeInState = 'N' Exclude Foreign Excludinge Students, ettizensnip Status -2 includeInDistrict='N' includeInSchool = 'N' Exclude All Students in district ID 36001 includeInState = 'N' (this is a dummy district (Alpena) used for testing) includeInDistrict='N' includeInSchool = 'N' All Students in District 49005, School Number 64 should be includeInState = 'Y' included in the state numbers only (the State Penitentiary) includeInDistrict='N' included in the state numbers only (the state reintentially) includeInSchool = 'N' Exclude all Summer School Enrollments includeInState = 'N' School numbers 69, 95, and 98 includeInDistrict='N' includeInSchool = 'N' Evaluate All Students with Funding Code of P includeInState = 'N' Exclude All Students with Funding Code of B includeInDistrict='N' includeInSchool = 'N' Students with State Funding Code of E, J, or R includeInState = 'Y' These students are included at the State Level only includeInDistrict='N' includeInSchool = 'N' When student is a South Dakota resident and the funding code is P includeInState = 'Y' or T, exclude from the school level but count at State and Resident includeInDistrict='R' district Exception : Cheyenne (20302)/Eagle Butte (20001) rule below includeInSchool = 'N' If Attending District is 49002 (Brandon Valley) and the funding includeInState = 'Y' code is T, exclude from the school level but count at State and includeInDistrict='R' Resident district (School for the Deaf students) includeInSchool = 'N' Students with State Funding Code of G: Whole Grade Sharing in includeInState = 'Y' District 26002 (Burke and South Central).
+Exclude Foreign Exchange Students, Citizenship Status =2 includeInState = 'N' includeInDistrict='N' includeInSchool = 'N' Exclude All Students in district ID 36001 includeInState = 'N' (this is a dummy district (Alpena) used for testing) includeInDistrict='N' includeInSchool = 'N' All Students in District 49005, School Number 64 should be includeInState = 'Y' included in the state numbers only (the State Penitentiary) includeInDistrict='N' includeInSchool = 'N' Exclude all Summer School Enrollments includeInState = 'N' School numbers 69, 95, and 98 includeInDistrict='N' includeInSchool = 'N' Exclude All Students with Funding Code of B includeInState = 'N' includeInDistrict='N' includeInSchool = 'N' Students with State Funding Code of E, J, or R includeInState = 'Y' These students are included at the State Level only includeInDistrict='N' includeInSchool = 'N' When student is a South Dakota resident and the funding code is P includeInState = 'Y' or T, exclude from the school level but count at State and Resident includeInDistrict='R' district Exception : Cheyenne (20302)/Eagle Butte (20001) rule includeInSchool = 'N' below If Attending District is 49002 (Brandon Valley) and the funding includeInState = 'Y' code is T, exclude from the school level but count at State and includeInDistrict='R' Resident district (School for the Deaf students) includeInSchool = 'N' Students with State Funding Code of G: Whole Grade Sharing in includeInState = 'Y' District 26002 (Burke and South Central).
 Note: Students from includeInDistrict='A' South Central in grades 6-12 attend school in Burke.
 South Central includeInSchool = 'Y' Note students in grades 6-12 count toward Burke's accountability that the Attending School in calculations.
 Burke will be responsible for assessment.
 For census this case is Burke. count, they are counted in Burke - counted where they serve.
 For state aid, count in South Central.
 Child count, in South Central.
-If Resident District is out of state but the Attending district type is includeInState = 'Y' 10, count them at state, district, and school level includeInDistrict='Y' includeInSchool = 'Y' If resident district is out of state but the attending district is type includeInState = 'Y' 10 and the funding code is P or T then count at state, district, and in alu da la Diatai at -11/ includeInDistrict='Y'
+If Resident District is out of state but the Attending district type is includeInState = 'Y' 10, count them at state, district, and school level includeInDistrict='Y' includeInSchool = 'Y' If resident district is out of state but the attending district is type includeInState = 'Y' 10 and the funding code is P or T the includeInDistrict='Y' includeInSchool = 'Y'

-If attending District ID is 20302, Resident District is 20001 and includeInState = 'Y' State Funding Code is T, student will count at the Resident District includeInDistrict='R' (20001 Eagle Butte) includeInSchool = 'Y'
+n count at state, district, and school level If attending District ID is 20302, Resident District is 20001 and includeInState = 'Y' State Funding Code is T, student will count at the Resident District includeInDistrict='R' (20001 Eagle Butte) includeInSchool = 'Y'